-In addition, if you have more time, you can allocation a larger portion of your investments to higher risk options that have the potential (but not the certainty) of earning higher returns.
+In addition, if you have more time, you can allocate a larger portion of your investments to higher risk options that have the potential (but not the certainty) of earning higher returns.
 If you have less time, such as being within five years of retirement, you'll need more allocated toward safer investments so that a large downturn in the market doesn't derail your retirement plans.

 If you think you want to retire early, you'll need to consider the effects of having more years in retirement.
 You'll also want to calculate the out of pocket health care costs you will encounter up until you reach age 65 (which is when Medicare begins).

 Even after Medicare begins, you'll still have insurance premiums and co-pays.
 Many folks who are used to having their health insurance subsidized by their employer are unpleasantly surprised at the costs they will need to build into their budget once they retire.

 If you are getting a late start on saving for retirement, you may need to make some big changes.
 Consider immediately downsizing your lifestyle (smaller home and car, less travel and shopping) so you can save more.
 Or you can plan on working longer.